tzschmidt/PlanMerger/encodings/merger/approach1/README.md

 # Approach 1

-At the moment (version 2) merger encodings include all needed instances and should be run alone.
+Merger encodings do not include benchmarks and should be run with a fitting benchmark and horizon.
+Expects input plans in the form of occurs1(...).
 Identical Versions with different instances are noted with \_N.

 - **Version 1**
     + Generates possible movement delays at different moments in time, if collisions were detected